thinkphp/String.levenshtein/README.md

 String.levenshtein
 ==================

-  This method calculate Levenshtein distance between two strings.
+  This method calculates Levenshtein distance between two strings.
 In information theory and computer science, the Levenshtein distance is a metric for measuring the amount of difference between two sequences (called edit distance).
 The Levenshtein distance between two strings is given by minimum number of operations needed to transform one string into another given string, where possible operations